Particular/docs.particular.net/nservicebus/messaging/headers.md

 ## Timeout Headers

+### NServiceBus.ClearTimeouts
- * `NServiceBus.ClearTimeouts`: A marker header to indicate that the contained control message is requesting that timeouts be cleared for a given saga.
+A marker header to indicate that the contained control message is requesting that timeouts be cleared for a given saga.

+### NServiceBus.Timeout.Expire
- * `NServiceBus.Timeout.Expire`: A timestamp that indicates when a timeout to be fired.
+A timestamp that indicates when a timeout to be fired.

+### NServiceBus.Timeout.RouteExpiredTimeoutTo
- * `NServiceBus.Timeout.RouteExpiredTimeoutTo`: The queue name where a timeout should be routed back to when it fires.
+The queue name where a timeout should be routed back to when it fires.

+### NServiceBus.IsDeferredMessage
- * `NServiceBus.IsDeferredMessage`: A marker header to indicate that this message resulted from a Defer.
+A marker header to indicate that this message resulted from a Defer.

 ## Requesting a Timeout from a Saga